Michigan Wolverines men's soccer: Stadium

 Michigan has played at the U-M Soccer Complex since 2008, and at the U-M Soccer Stadium (built on the site of the Soccer Complex) since 2010.
 The entire complex cost $6 million to build and includes three fields, including separate practice fields for both the men's and women's teams.
 The 2,200-seat stadium is built around the central field, and it includes stands on both sides of the field that are both covered by a roof.
 The stadium features a press box, separate home locker rooms for both the men's and women's teams, an athletic medicine training room, and handicap seating, as well as restrooms and concessions for spectators.

 Michigan Ultras

-The Michigan Ultras is the student support section for both the men's and the women's team.
+The Michigan Ultras are the student support section for both the men's and the women's team.
 They support the Michigan Wolverines men's and women's soccer teams from the student section.
-The section consists of over 900 members, is located in the student bleachers of the U-M Soccer Complex, and is a registered official student organization with the University of Michigan.
+The section, consisting of over 900 members, is located in the student bleachers of the U-M Soccer Complex, and is a registered official student organization with the University of Michigan.
 The Michigan Ultras was officially founded in the spring of 2010 by Matthew Peven.
-Possessing an ever-growing fanbase, their members are known for their loyal dedication in supporting the men's and women's soccer teams by creating an exciting and intimidating atmosphere through organized chanting and cheering.
+Possessing an ever-growing fanbase, their members are known for their loyal dedication in supporting the men's and women's soccer teams by creating an energized atmosphere through organized chanting and cheering.
 Several of their chants can be found on their YouTube page and website.